cloudfoundry-incubator/cflocal/README.md

                      Default: (uses detection)
    -b <url>       Use a buildpack specified by URL (git or zip-over-HTTP).
                      Default: (uses detection)
+   -p <dir>       Use the specified directory as the app directory.
+                     Default: current working directory -p <zip>       Use the specified zip file contents as the app directory.
-   -s <app>       Use the service bindings from the specified remote CF app
-                     instead of the service bindings in local.yml.
+                     Default: current working directory -s <app>       Use the service bindings from the specified remote CF app instead of the service bindings in local.yml.
                      Default: (uses local.yml)